I’ve found a new plant for my goldfish tanks…

 Cabomba CAN be left floating…

-… But it’s recommended to weight it down.
+… But it’s recommended to weigh it down.

 This allows it to throw out its roots and get established in your tank, as well as start absorbing nutrients from the substrate.